alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/sufism/2020-07-11-status-sufi-orders-in-islam.md

 ---
+group2: true
+hijri: Dhul-Qa'dah 20, 1441
+lang: en
 layout: post
-title: "Status of the Sufi orders in Islam"
+mass_edited: true
-publisher: "alsalafiyyah@icloud.com"
+publisher: alsalafiyyah@icloud.com
-category: ["sects", sufism]
-tags: [alifta]
-source: "Fatwas of the Permanent Committee of KSA, Fatwa no. 16862"
+source: Fatwas of the Permanent Committee of KSA, Fatwa no. 16862
-hijri: "Dhul-Qa'dah 20, 1441"
-lang: en
+summary: The Sufi orders have nothing to do with the guidance of the Prophet and a Muslim has to follow the Prophet and his Sunnah.
+tags:
+- alifta
+title: Status of the Sufi orders in Islam
 translation: false
-summary: "The Sufi orders have nothing to do with the guidance of the Prophet and a Muslim has to follow the Prophet and his Sunnah."
-group2: true
 ---

 ### Question: